bestupefy/Canister/README.md

 #Canister:

+Hi my name is Canister.

-Canister is a mangement and configuration tool for managing your Linux containers and images for a real time production enviorment.
+I am a mangement and configuration tool for managing your Linux containers and images for a real time production enviorment.

 #Features: